dsci478-bteam/books/README.md

 This repo uses Git Large File Storage.
 In order to clone the repository completely one needs to install Git LFS ([found here](https://git-lfs.github.com/)) onto their local instance of git, and run `git lfs install`.

-In addition the following Python packages are used in the GUI:
+In addition the following Python packages are used in the GUI (most recent versions are fine):
 - [numpy](https://numpy.org/)
 - [numpy_indexed](https://github.com/EelcoHoogendoorn/Numpy_arraysetops_EP)
 - [pandas](https://pandas.pydata.org/)